-As a passionate promoter of small boutique hotels, which generally encompass the character and traditions of the country you are visiting, I’m very please to present my top 5 luxury hotels in Sri Lanka that are great for families.
+As a passionate promoter of small boutique hotels, which generally encompass the character and traditions of the country you are visiting, I’m very pleased to present my top 5 luxury family hotels in Sri Lanka.

 1) Cape Weligama